rsksmart/RSKIPs/IPs/RSKIP419.md

 ##### 1. Funding transaction creation

-As soon as the proposed Powpeg has been voted (and saved in a new Bridge storage entry, key `proposedFederation`), the Bridge will create a SPV funding transaction for it.
+As soon as the proposed Powpeg has been voted (and saved in a new Bridge storage entry, key `proposedFederation`), the Bridge will create a SVP funding transaction for it.

 This transaction is similar to a peg-out but with two outputs, where the recipients are the proposed Powpeg Bitcoin address, and the proposed Powpeg Bitcoin address with a custom flyover prefix to make sure the flyover protocol would work too.
 The amount to receive by both is calculated based on the minimum amount of satoshis required to spend an UTXO by each of them (+ bitcoin fees).